Semliki River: Course

-A section of the river Semliki catchment indicating the sample study site's relief topography and a portion of the Uganda-Congo (DRC) Boarder.

-The Semliki begins near Ishango, DRC, at the northern end of Lake Edward and soon enters Virunga National Park, through which it flows over much of its upper course.
-The A-109 road between Mpondwe, Uganda, and Beni, DRC, is on the right, sometimes nearby and sometimes at a distance, as the river meanders through the park.
+The Semliki begins near Ishango (DRC) at the northern end of Lake Edward and soon enters Virunga National Park, through which it flows over much of its upper course.
+The A-109 road between Mpondwe (Uganda) and Beni (DRC) is on the right, sometimes nearby and sometimes at a distance, as the river meanders through the park.
 Slightly southeast of Beni, the river passes under the A-109 road and continues north.
 At this point, the stream is west of Mount Baker (Kiyanja) in Rwenzori Mountains National Park in Uganda.

-Before leaving the park, the river passes under another road linking the DRC settlement of Oicha to settlements in the Semliki Valley west of the DRC-Uganda border and the Uganda town of Bundibugyo.
-Downstream of the road crossing, the river leaves the Virunga Park and runs along the west edge of Semuliki National Park, which is in Uganda.
+Before leaving the park, the river passes under another road linking the DRC settlement of Oicha to the settlements in the Semliki Valley west of the DRC-Uganda border and the Uganda town of Bundibugyo.
+Downstream of the road crossing, the river leaves the Virunga Park and runs along the west edge of Semuliki National Park (Uganda).
 Here the river becomes the border between the DRC and Uganda, and it remains the border for most of the rest of the river's course.
 As the river leaves Semuliki Park, it nears Sempaya National Park and the Toro Game Reserve, both in Uganda.
-Over its last reach, the river flows west of the international border and enters the southern end of Lake Albert at a point southeast of Bunia, DRC.
+Over its last reach, the river flows west of the international border and enters the southern end of Lake Albert at a point southeast of Bunia (DRC).